tastefulblatant/tastefulblatant/README.md

 # Hi there 👋 blatant here!
-👦14 year old Python Programmer
+👦14 year old Python Programmer.

-🛏️Dream - get into SSPŠ in Prague and become a Penetration Tester, Czech Republic.
+🛏️Dream - get into SSPŠ in Prague and become a Penetration Tester.

 # 💻 Skills